-- 1. The Anti-Discrimination Judicial Board (ADJB) shall consist of at least fourteen individuals serving staggered terms, and shall include at least two minority persons, five women, five men, and one handicapper.
+- 1. The Anti-Discrimination Judicial Board (ADJB) shall consist of at least fourteen individuals serving staggered terms, and shall include at least two minority persons, five women, five men, and one person with a disability.
 Membership shall comprise: - a.
 Three junior-status, undergraduate students selected by ASMSU.
 Each student shall serve for a term of two years. - b.
 One graduate student, to serve for a term of two years, selected by the Council of Graduate Students.